Toilet Tank Not Filling Up After Flush Why Won't My Toilet Fill Up With Water?

 Back in the 1960s it was not uncommon for some people looking to expand their consciousness to complain of taking a bad trip.
 Your toilet can also have a bad trip.

-Your trip assembly is the part of the flush handle that is connected to the tank.
-This assembly could be positioned poorly, or it could block itself when the lid is on.
+The trip assembly connects the flush handle to the tank, but it may be poorly positioned or block itself when the lid is on.
 Either of these can result in the flush cycle not completing correctly.

 To fix a poorly operating trip assembly, open the toilet lid and inspect the trip assembly.
 If you notice that the trip assembly is bent, broken or worn out, it is time to consider getting a replacement trip assembly to fix your filling problem.